 In 1934, Aino and Alvar Aalto acquired a site in almost completely untouched surroundings at Riihitie in Helsinki’s Munkkiniemi.
-They started designing their own house which was completed in August 1936.
+They started designing their own house, which was completed in August 1936.
 Aalto’s architect’s office was in this building until 1955.

-The house was designed as both a family home and an office and these two functions can clearly be seen from the outside.
+The house was designed as both a family home and an office, and these two functions can be seen from the exterior.
 The slender mass of the office wing is in white-painted, lightly rendered brickwork.
-There are still clear references to Functionalism in the location of the windows.
+There are still explicit references to Functionalism in the location of the windows.
 The cladding material of the residential part is slender, dark-stained timber battens.
 The building has a flat roof and a large south-facing terrace.

 The Aalto House anticipates the Villa Mairea, a luxury residence where Aalto’s creativity was able to come into full bloom.
-But in contrast to its larger sister, the Aalto House is a cosy, intimate building for living and working, designed by two architects for themselves, using simple, uncluttered materials.
+But in contrast to its larger sister, the Aalto House is a cozy, intimate building for living and working, designed by two architects for themselves, using simple, uncluttered materials.
 Alvar Aalto lived in the house on Riihitie up until his death, and the building was used by the family long afterward.
 The house, protected by the Act on the Protection of Buildings, is now part of the Alvar Aalto Museum and open as a home museum.